alyssamonera/calliope/README.md

 # calliope
-Calliope redone with Ruby on Rails, React, and AWS
+Calliope redone with Ruby on Rails, React, and AWS.
+[Live on Heroku](https://calliope-redux.herokuapp.com/).

 # User Stories

+## Prompts and Replies
+* Users can browse stories and prompts as guests, but must log in to create prompts or stories.
+* Users can view individual prompts and all responses to it on the prompt show page.
+* All response show pages link back to the prompt they came from.

+## Users
 * Users can sign up with their email address and verify their account through an email confirmation link.
-* Users can browse stories and prompts as guests, but must log in to create prompts or stories.
+* If a user forgets their password, they can request to receive a verification token and change their password.
+* Logged in users can update their avatar and password on their account page.
+* Everything a user posts may be seen on their profile page.
+* Users are automatically signed in whenever they visit the page, across browser refreshes, unless they sign out.

+# Tech Used
+* Ruby on Rails
+* Postgres
+* React
+* React Router
+* AWS RDS (Amazon Web Services' Relational Database Service)
+* AWS Cognito & Amplify library
+* Quotes API
+* Bootstrap CSS Framework

+# Future improvements
+* A WYSIWYG editor like DraftJS
-* STRETCH: Users can add stories and prompts to their favorites.
+* Users can add stories and prompts to their favorites.
-* STRETCH: Users can have photo and video prompts.
+* Users can have photo and video prompts.

-# Planned Features

-## Minimum Viable Product (MVP)
-* Has full CRUD for at least one model
-* Has at least two models that are related to each other
-* Runs on Ruby on Rails
-* Uses a Postgresql database that is hosted with an AWS Relational Database Service (RDS)
-* Utilizes the AWS authentication service, Cognito

-## Stretch Goals
-* Utilizes a rich text editor
-* Has three models that are all related to each other
+* Users can delete their accounts.

 # "Wireframe"
 The product should look more or less the same as [this site](https://calliope-app.herokuapp.com/) with some minor adjustments.